-Students in this program become competent in another field outside music by completing 26-29 credit hours of intensive study in that discipline.
-Possible outside fields include music technology, business, theatre, or another discipline, with the course sequence determined in collaboration with an advisor in that field.
+Students in this program become competent in another field outside music by completing 27-30 credit hours of intensive study and earning a minor in that discipline.
+Possible outside fields include music technology, business, theatre, or any other discipline offering a minor.
+The specific course sequence will be determined in collaboration between the School of Music and an advisor in that field.
 Several of the outside fields offer internship experiences that prepare students with valuable real-world experience.

 Student learning outcomes common to all music degrees are as follows:

 - Students will demonstrate knowledge of music theory sufficient to analyze musical forms, structures, and styles; to create within basic musical structures; and to relate theoretical concepts to sound.

 - Students will demonstrate performance ability as ensemble members, as conductors, and as soloists on both a primary instrument and a secondary instrument.

 - Students will demonstrate knowledge of the history and literature of western and non-western music, with an understanding of the social, political and cultural impacts which shaped music history.